Have a question about your upcoming ATC test? I would love to help. Please contact me at: ask_meital@jobtestprep.com

 Which of the possible options represents the cube in its folded form?

-Shortcut TIP: Every facet of the 3d cube will never touch its opposite facet.
-Once imagining the cube folded, this helps eliminate answers where two opposite facets seem adjacent.
+Shortcut: Every facet of the 3d cube will never touch its opposite facet.
+Once you imagine the cube folded, you can eliminate answers where two opposite facets seem adjacent.
+More tips for solving cube questions are available in our FEAST Preparation pack.

 Here, you will see many triangles, representing airplanes pointing in different directions.
 You'll then have to determine if two triangles are expected to collide or not- if two triangles point toward each other, it means that they are headed for a collision.